Immersion Service Learning - Frequently Asked Questions

 - Students must be in good academic standing to be accepted into the ISL program (e.g., not on academic probation) and are strongly encouraged to maintain an average of 55% or higher, if they wish to participate in the ISL program.

-- With the exception of Belize, Immersion Experiences take place during Reading Week.
+- With the exception of Belize and Ottawa, Immersion Experiences take place during Reading Week.
 Students who do not have strong grades should assess whether they should be away during Reading Week and consider how the time commitment will affect their academics and study plan.

 Do I need to speak the language of the host country I am travelling to?

-- No, interpreters are provided by the host agency/partner and remain with the group at all times.
+- No, interpreters are provided by the host agency/partner and remain with the group.
 It is not necessary to speak the language of the host country.

 What kind of food do participants eat?